alex-bochkarev/Algo-SMTB-2021/README.txt

              ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-              SMTB-2021 COURSE: A GLIMPSE INTO ALGORITHMS
+              SMTB-2022 COURSE: A GLIMPSE INTO ALGORITHMS

               Alexey Bochkarev (www.bochkarev.io/contact)
              ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-*Status:* both English and Russian tracks are over.
+*Status:* a new season is starting — SMTB-2022 / course schedule 2 is
+ here!

 Comments, questions, suggestions, and any feedback are *very* welcome!
 Feel free to drop me an email any time (Discord would also work during the School).

 [ ∑ ] Summary